mickem/nscp/docs/docs/about/build.md

 msbuild /p:Configuration=RelWithDebInfo NSCP.sln
 ```

-## Vagrant
+## Docker

-We provide a number of vagrant profiles which will built NSClient++ as well:
+We provide a number of Dockerfiles which will build packages for various distributions.

 ```
 git clone --recursive https://github.com/mickem/nscp.git
 ```

 ```
-cd vagrant
-cd precise32 # Replace this with precise64 or oracle-linux-6.4_64
-vagrant up -- provision
+docker build -f build/docker/<your dist> --tag builder . docker run --rm -it --volume /packages:/tmp builder
 ```

-The resultiung packages will be found under packages
+The resulting packages will be found under /tmp given the above example.